 |Interim Space Station design.
 Image credit: NASA|

 Based on Skylab experience, the OART engineers calculated that ISS-A would at launch weigh at least 57.25 tons.
-To this would be added during development and assembly some or all of a 30-ton "growth allowance."
-This meant that ISS-A could weigh as much as 87.25 tons at launch.
+They then assumed a 30-ton "growth allowance" which could be wholly or partly used during development and assembly.
+This meant that ISS-A might weigh as much as 87.25 tons at launch.

 NASA would launch the first three-man ISS-A crew - indeed, the first crew of the ISS Program - in a modified CSM within a day or two of the station's launch.
 No more than 16 hours after they reached LEO, the astronauts would pilot their spacecraft to a docking at one of ISS-A's two MDA docking ports.

 The CSMs that delivered astronauts to the interim stations would differ significantly from their Apollo/Skylab predecessors.
 The most obvious change would be a new-design launch vehicle.
 The OART engineers considered using either the Saturn IB or the Titan-IIIM to launch ISS CSMs before they settled on a hybrid of the two.

 Dubbed the SRM-S-IVB, the new rocket's first stage would comprise a cluster of three 10-foot-diameter, seven-segment Titan-IIIM solid-propellant rocket motors.
 The Titan-IIIM, never flown, had been meant to launch the U.S. Air Force Manned Orbiting Laboratory, which was cancelled in February 1969.
 As its name implies, the SRM-S-IVB launch vehicle's second stage would be a lightly modified Saturn S-IVB stage.